Should I Get an HIV Test?

-Who should get tested for HIV?
+Who should get tested?

-exchanged sex for money or drugs; or
+- You have exchanged sex for drugs or money.

 When should I get tested?

 No HIV test can detect HIV immediately after infection.
 That is because of the window period, the time between HIV exposure and when a test can detect HIV in your body.
 The window period depends on the type of HIV test.